Resonant states reveal strong light-matter coupling in nanophotonic cavities: Results

-The same qualitative change in the trajectories from \emph{weak} to \emph{strong coupling} is clearly observed. \cmnt{Note how the metallic shell sustains two plasmon resonances; one predominantly at the outer surface and one mostly at the inner surface.
+The same qualitative change in the trajectories from \emph{weak} to \emph{hidden strong coupling} is clearly observed.
+Note how the metallic shell sustains two plasmon resonances; one predominantly at the outer surface and one mostly at the inner surface.
 The outer resonance [green line in (a); bright green line in (b)] is highly damped because of strong radiative loss and couples only weakly to the core, due to a vanishing overlap.
 As such, it passes by without significantly interacting with the material resonance.
-In contrast, the plasmon mode that lives mostly on the inner surface (blue line), exhibits trajectories very similar to the ones found in Figure~\ref{fig:osc_reduction},} which equivalently permits the categorization into \emph{weak}, \emph{strong}, and \emph{observable strong coupling} from the changing complex eigenfrequencies alone.
+In contrast, the plasmon mode that lives mostly on the inner surface (blue line), is characterized by a lower radiation loss and a better overlap with the SURMOF core.
+This inner plasmon mode exhibits trajectories very similar to the ones found in Figure~\ref{fig:osc_reduction}, which equivalently permits the categorization into \emph{weak}, \emph{strong}, and \emph{observable strong coupling} from the changing complex eigenfrequencies alone.